New York Pizzas Getting Better in Bangkok

 I’m sure there’s a Thai national who’s been living in NYC for two decades, still searching for the perfect Tom Yum Goong or Khao Soi in one of the boroughs—just the way they remember it from growing up in Thailand.

 The fast food business in Thailand started slowly with a cold reception.
-As the founder of Pizza Hut in Thailand stated in this article, dairy in cheese form wasn’t popular with Thais.
+As the founder of Pizza Hut in Thailand stated in this article.
+Dairy in cheese form wasn’t popular with Thais.
 And neither was bread.

-Times have changed and the Western diet is quickly taking hold in Thailand and most of Asia.
+Times have changed, and the Western diet is quickly taking hold in Thailand and most of Asia.
 Cheese is widely eaten and then some.
-Seems like many Asian countries are finding a whole bunch of reasons to add cheese to anything you can put in your mouth.

 Currently, there are 180 Pizza Hut Thailand restaurants and delivery outlets.
 Pizza Hut’s main rival, The Pizza Company, has 560 branches.

-Today, chain pizza restaurants spend heavily on flashy commercials that are advertised on social media, and traditional media.
-And it’s working.
 The younger Thai population is crazy about fast food pizza.
-Plus it’s affordable.
-Often you’ll find a buy 1 get 1 free promotion all for under 500B for medium-sized pan pizzas.
+Plus, it’s affordable.
+Often, you’ll find a buy 1 get 1 free promotion, all for under 500B for medium-sized pan pizzas.

 Fancy Pizzas in Thailand (Napoli Pizza)